|

 Sing me now

-your song again, jongleur,
+your song again, jongleur,for all these

 melodies consign my griefs to shadow.